husanboyqodirov/Smart-Dustbin/README.md

 ![](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcQFR5q6S9tyT6UVH8BSHt69aKR9ohcYL5GlX7ejmWb8qrweSmLDAJWKcJlonoJ3fJRpSA&usqp=CAU)

 * The purpose of our project is to provide a supervision device for intelligent waste bin.
 This device integrates several sensors to manage the state of the trash.
-* Smart Dustbin is simply speaking a trash bin that automatically opens when you come close to throw trash.
+* Simply speaking, Smart Dustbin is a trash bin that automatically opens when you come close to throw trash.
 * It has a blind mode feature which makes a sound that helps blind people to locate the bin before throwing trash.
 * It can even be used as a secret surveillance tool using camera or room condition checker for temperature and light.
 * It’s so cool that you will not want to throw trash in it. 😆😎

 ![](media/picture.png)

 ## Hardware and Sensors